 - Adirondack Golf Tips and Tales

-Which golf courses are in or near Lake Placid, NY?
+Looking for a Golf Course in or near Lake Placid, NY?

 - Whiteface Club and Resort; 18-hole course designed in 1898 by John Van Kleek